 Sarah Sharp – Education Officer: Sarah joined MED Theatre as temporary replacement for Helen Gilbert in October 2018.
 Sarah gained a first class honours degree in Drama from the University of Exeter where she received training in applied drama with a focus on working with young people.
 Using this training she worked on multiple projects across the Devon area including at the children’s ward of the Royal Devon and Exeter Hospital and with a local branch of the Scouting Organisation.
 Sarah has gained experience with directing, stage managing and producing fringe performances and supervised the running of a venue at the Edinburgh Fringe Festival this summer.
 Sarah is excited to work with MED Theatre until Helen’s return to further her experience in facilitating community theatre and help promote artistic engagement within the community.
 Contact: firstname.lastname@example.org

-Helen Gilbert – Education Officer: Helen has had a love for community theatre for many years, beginning with her time at University when she studied Drama and English Literature, including an in-depth exploraton into global community theatre practise.
+Helen Gilbert – Education Officer: Helen has had a love for community theatre for many years, beginning with her time at University when she studied Drama and English Literature, including an in-depth exploraton into global community theatre practice.
 She has worked, in various capacities and roles, with the Theatre Royal Plymouth, The Barbican Theatre and with many other Devon based companies who develop and produce theatre.
 She also worked in America for four consecutive summers as Theatre Director at a children’s Summer Camp.
 Helen specialises in the facilitation of community and young people’s workshops in theatre skills and performance, and has a passion for using theatre not only as an art form but also as a basis for improving self-confidence and the ability to achieve and gain more from life.

 Past staff members: